Can Uric Acid Help Predict Bone Health in Older Women?

 Sun Aug 10 2025

-This research is still in its early stages, but it holds promise for improving bone health in older women.
-Currently, doctors rely on methods like bone density scans, but a simple blood test could be a significant advancement.
+This research is still in the early stages, but it's exciting because it could lead to better ways to keep older women's bones healthy.
+For now, doctors still rely on things like bone density scans, but a simple blood test would be a big step forward.

 questions